dhanusree1807/redtaxi/README.md

 Tracking and Navigation:
 9.1 Real-time tracking of assigned taxis
-9.2 Provide navigation assistance to drivers and passengers 9.3 Estimate arrival time and route optimization Customer Support:
+9.2 Provide navigation assistance to drivers and passengers 9.3 Estimate arrival time and route optimizationCustomer Support:
 10.1 Help center for passenger queries and support 10.2 Feedback and grievance system for passengers to report issues 10.3 Support for resolving driver-related concerns